smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 **ADVANCED**

-It is not recommended to change this setting unless you know what you are doing.
+Do not change this setting unless you know what you are doing.

 This setting applies only if `DATABASE_LOCKING_MODE` is set to enable advisory locking.